-The Joint Utilities of New York filed a Coordinated Grid Planning Process (CGPP) proposal with the Commission in December 2021.
+The Joint Utilities of New York filed a CGPP proposal with the Commission in December 2021.
 In early 2022 the JU expanded the scope of the Planning Coordination Working Group, which was renamed the CGPP Working Group, to focus on developing and refining the CGPP proposal.
 The goal of the CGPP is to identify opportunities to reduce local T&D constraints that may limit the ability to integrate and deliver renewable energy.
 Reducing such conditions will help New York State meet its clean energy goals.
 Given the strong alignment between the CGPP and the ATWG, it will be essential to coordinate activities and timing.

 The CGPP follows six stages to be completed over two years.
-The ATWG anticipates coordinating closely with the CGPP Working Group and the development of the CGPP.
-CGPP Stage 3 involves a local system assessment that considers Non-Wire Alternatives and the use of advanced technologies as options that will be compared to traditional wired solutions.
-Assuming approval of the CGPP in 2023, the ATWG foresees that the output of the Technology Scouting and Assessment process could be needed as early as the end of 2024.
-Figure 4 shows the potential coordination between the ATWG and CGPP.
+The ATWG anticipates coordinating closely with the CGPP Working Group and foresees that the output of the Technology Scouting and Assessment process and Task Forces can inform the ongoing CGPP.
+The ATWG will consult with Commission Staff to support the alignment of the CGPP and ATWG processes and regarding information requirements and guidance for technology proposers as part of technology screening.
+Figure 5 shows the potential coordination between the ATWG and CGPP.